OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <iframe src="https://ontheline.github.io/otl-chart-holc-fha/" width="100%" height="500px">
 </iframe>
 <p class="caption">
-Image 16: Explore the [full-screen interactive chart](https://ontheline.github.io/otl-chart-holc-fha/index.html) to compare the value of HOLC mortgages versus all types of FHA-insured loans and mortgages sponsored by year from 1933 to 1948.
+Figure 16: Explore the [full-screen interactive chart](https://ontheline.github.io/otl-chart-holc-fha/index.html) to compare the value of HOLC mortgages versus all types of FHA-insured loans and mortgages sponsored by year from 1933 to 1948.
 While HOLC